nikhilganta/Arcade_Game/README.md

 The player should try not to collide with the bugs and cross the paved roads and reach the water blocks.

+If you get collided the game gets reset back to start position.

+Once you reach the Water blocks you will win and resets the game back so that you can play it again.

 ## Run the Game
 Here is the [link](https://cdn.rawgit.com/nikhilganta/Udacity-Project-6-Classic-Arcade-Game-Clone/feb93d42/index.html) to the game.
 - Open the link